erfanzar/InstinctiveDiffuse/README.md

 # StableGAN in HuggingfaceDiffusers

-Here's how to import and use model
+Here's how to import and use the model

 ```python
 from diffusers import StableDiffusionPipeline